Did Dinosaurs and People Ever Live Together?

 Doheny, E. L., Discoveries Relating to Prehistoric Man by the Doheny Scientific Expedition in the Hava Supai Canyon Northern Arizona, 1924, p.
 5.

 Other Native American tribes have depicted dinosaurs in their pottery and in other artifacts.
 But this piece was left by the Mississippian culture, which would have dated about 800 to 5000 A.D. or Common Era, if you will.
 What animal could this piece of art represent, if not a Sauropod?
-The swirl on there, we're told most likely represents water, that makes sense to me and probably does to you as well.
+The swirl on the picture, we're told most likely represents water.
+That makes sense to me and probably does to you as well.
 And we often associate Sauropod dinosaurs with water or creatures that live in or near the water.
-And perhaps that's exactly what this piece of pottery was depicting a sauropod dinosaur with the image of water so that we could relate it to.
+And perhaps that's exactly what this piece of pottery was depicting: a sauropod dinosaur with the image of water so that we could relate it to.
 That's where it lived.

 Here's another piece of pottery.
 This was made by the Mississippi Caddo Indians around 1200 A.D.
 Is that not an image of a dinosaur fashioned as a handle?
 Certainly looks like it to me.
 I don't know what else it could be, if not that.
 And the question is, how did early Native Americans know how to accurately depict such animals if they had not seen them?
 That's the question that keeps coming up.

-If you ever wondered where Illinois got its name, must have been from the Illini, Indians, these native people tell a legend of a Piasa (bird) that devours man.
+If you ever wondered where Illinois got its name, it must have been from the Illini, Indians.
+These native people tell a legend of a Piasa (bird) that devours man.
 This bird lived in a cave and it killed many people.
 Piasa was supposedly killed by a young man with a bow and arrow after the creature had killed his family.

-The Pima Indians of southern Arizona have a similar story.
-The report from Spanish explorer Captain Juan Mateo Manje, with Jesuits Eusebio Francisco Kino and Adamo Gil.
-By the way, notice that we've got the names of people, historic people, who had been sent out to to do research and to explore.
-They're the ones, credible accounts that they're reporting to us about these Indian legends.
-The Pima people gave accounts to these men of two great flying monsters that ate people very similar to the account by the Illini Indians on the other side of North America.
+The Pima Indians of southern Arizona have a similar story coming from a report by Spanish explorer Captain Juan Mateo Manje, with Jesuits Eusebio Francisco Kino and Adamo Gil.
+By the way, notice that we've got the names of people, historic people, who had been sent out to do research and to explore.
+They're bringing us credible accounts about these Indian legends.
+The Pima people told these men of two great flying monsters that ate people very similar to the account by the Illini Indians on the other side of North America.
 One of these creatures was asphyxiated when the Indians built a fire at the mouth of its cave and the other was killed in a similar fashion after it had inhabited a pueblo.
 The Yaqui Indians of Southern Arizona also have a similar account.

-So we've got the Pima Indians, the Yaqui Indians and the Illini Indians all having accounts, stories about these great flying creatures that ate people with which they had to contend.
+So we've got the Pima Indians, the Yaqui Indians and the Illini Indians all having accounts and stories about these great flying creatures that ate people with which they had to contend.
 Interesting.
 You have to wonder, did they see a Quetzalcoatlus, the largest Pterosaur?

-Nothing more than mere coincidence that they would fabricate these stories, that they get spread around, that they just make this up and happen to make up a story about a creature whose remains are found in those areas.
+Is it nothing more than mere coincidence that they would fabricate these stories?
+That they got spread around, that they just happen to make up a story about a creature whose remains are found in those areas?

 Take a look at that chart and see the size of that creature.
 That animal existed.
 We know it existed and it's very much like what they describe and could have easily been the animal that they were talking about.

-Some of these figurines have dermal spines and they have their tails held aloft.
+Some of these figurines have dermal spines with their tails held aloft.
 These are details about dinosaur anatomy and posture that we did not know until the late 20th century.
 And yet whoever had buried these by 1945 and probably long before 1945 knew exactly what these creatures looked like and depicted them with dermal spines and their heads and tails held aloft.